robenkleene/mash.vim/README.md

 ### `:She[new][!]`

-Open a new buffer containing the result of a shell command (like `:enew` this will fail unless unless `'hidden'` is set or `'autowriteall'` is set and the file can be written).
+Open a new buffer containing the result of a shell command (like `:enew` this will fail unless `'hidden'` is set or `'autowriteall'` is set and the current buffer can be written).

 ### `:Shn[ew][!]`

 Open a new buffer in a new window containing the result of a shell command.

+With a bang (`!`) the output will be read only (`setlocal buftype=nofile readonly nomodifiable`), won't prompt to save the buffer (e.g., `:qa` without a bang will still quit without saving the buffer) and the same buffer will be re-used for subsequent runs (without a bang, a new buffer will be created appending a number to the end, e.g., `git show 2`).
+These changes make `:shn!` more appropriate just as *a viewer* of shell output.

 ### `:Shtabn[ew][!]`, `:Shtabe[dit][!]`